11 Classical Guitar Lessons for Beginners

 If we’re truly serious, we can put it on the calendar or daily planner.
 We can set an alarm.

 Again, we’re doing anything we can to reduce friction and increase the chances we’ll show up and get fingers onto strings.
+To go from beginner to intermediate-level classical guitar, we need to log the time.

 #4: Set a place to practice each day